software-gardening/almanack/src/book/garden-circle/contributing.md

 After you’ve decided to contribute code and have written it up, please file a pull request.
 We specifically follow a [forked pull request model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
-Please create a fork of Software Gardening Almanac repository, clone the fork, and then create a new, feature-specific branch.
+Please create a fork of Software Gardening Almanack repository, clone the fork, and then create a new, feature-specific branch.
-Once you make the necessary changes on this branch, you should file a pull request to incorporate your changes into the main The Software Gardening Almanac repository.
+Once you make the necessary changes on this branch, you should file a pull request to incorporate your changes into the main The Software Gardening Almanack repository.

-The content and description of your pull request are directly related to the speed at which we are able to review, approve, and merge your contribution into The Software Gardening Almanac.
+The content and description of your pull request are directly related to the speed at which we are able to review, approve, and merge your contribution into The Software Gardening Almanack.
 To ensure an efficient review process please perform the following steps:

 1. Follow all instructions in the [pull request template](https://github.com/software-gardening/almanac/blob/main/.github/PULL_REQUEST_TEMPLATE.md)